Girl's death 24 years ago haunts quest for justice in reformist Myanmar

 For years, Win Kyu burned with rage: “Whenever I saw soldiers or police I wanted to kill them.”
 Today, his anger has subsided, but he still bristles at the military’s version of events.

-It labelled his daughter and other protesters “looters”, while state-run media still trumpets the former junta’s role in establishing Myanmar’s “discipline-flourishing democracy”.
+It labeled his daughter and other protesters “looters”, while state-run media still trumpets the former junta’s role in establishing Myanmar’s “discipline-flourishing democracy”.

 Finding people who disagree with this account is easy in Yangon, where Internet access is widespread and critical biographies of former dictator Than Shwe are discreetly sold at street stalls.